2019-Spring-CSC-386/p00-project-1-brown-bois/README.md

 ## Files
 - Emic2 - Folder that contain our main file for code.
-- Imags - Contain images of hardware componets setup and screenshot of Serial Monitor.
+- Images - Contain images of hardware componets setup and screenshot of Serial Monitor.
 - License file - a copyright protection file.

 ## Summary